Frequently, and infrequently, asked questions.

 A / Sorry, pets are not allowed as guests in either the hotel or the rental houses, but please show us a picture of yours because we like cats and dogs too!

 Q / What are the restaurants like?

 A / Besides the Bistro at the Maya Beach Hotel, there are some others.
 Mangos is a thatched-roof bar on stilts just a few hundred yards down the road from us.
-The Hungry Gecko, next to a small convenience store about 1/2 mile down the beach, is another open-air restaurant with reasonable prices and a very casual atmosphere, serving Belizean and Honduran food.
 Jaguar Lanes (a 4-lane bowling alley) serves snacks and light meals.
-The De Lite Café offers meals for breakfast and lunch in a garden setting.
-Other hotels and resorts in the area have restaurants that are open to the public as well, such as Singing Sands, the Green Parrot and The Placencia Hotel.
+Fantoni’s Kitchen is a small home kitchen open for dinner by reservation.
+Other hotels and resorts in the immediate area have restaurants that are open to the public as well, such as the Belize Ocean Club, Bonefish Grill at Singing Sands, the Green Parrot and The Placencia Hotel.

 Q / Are the beaches private?

 A / One of the great things about Belize is that the public is always allowed to use the waterfront.
 Locals and tourists wander up and down the beach to their hearts’ content, although in quiet Maya Beach you often have the beach to yourself.